 If you’re placing plants in a row you can use a trendy tray, or cluster plants together behind a couch where it will obscure the view of the pebble trays.
 Or you can make the pebbles part of the display using stunning decorative stones.

 Our LECA stones are a great way to increase humidity levels.
 Place them at the bottom of your decorative pot, underneath the grow pot.
 The pumice is highly absorbent, which not only prevents water from pooling in the pot, the absorbed water is retained by the pumice, increasing humidity around the plant.
 This method also looks much neater, as you can’t see the stones hidden at the bottom of the decorative pot.

 By placing peat moss dunked in water, in between the little gap between the grow pot and the decorative planter, you can increase humidity even further.
 It’s also an ‘invisible’ method.

-Plants together raise the humidity levels.
-When a plant releases moisture through breathing, its friend absorbs it – a bit like kissing catches.
+Probably the best way to raise humidity levels is to group plants together.
+When a plant releases moisture through breathing, its neighbour absorbs it – a bit like kissing catches.
 What’s more, plant groupings look great!
 And this is a practical way to ensure plants are ok during holidays or time away.